Needles, California: Education

 The city is in the Needles Unified School District.
 Needles' elementary schools and Needles High School are part of the district.
-The school district is one of the largest in the United States in terms of area with almost 6000 sqmi in its boundaries.
+The school district is one of the largest in the United States by area, with almost 6000 sqmi in its boundaries.
 The district runs from Amboy to Needles, and south to Parker Dam.
-As of 2022 it had 955 students enrolled.
+As of 2022, it had 955 students enrolled.

 The local Needles schools include Katie Hohstadt Elementary School, formerly called 'D' Street School (new home of Needles Head Start, and no longer a regular public school), Vista Colorado Elementary School (grades K–5), Needles Middle School (grades 6–8), Needles High School (grades 9–12), and the Educational Training Center (grades 9–12).
 Needles High School, due to its distance from other California schools, is a member of the Nevada Interscholastic Activities Association, along with four other similarly placed California schools: Truckee, North Tahoe, South Tahoe, and Coleville.

 Needles also has two private schools: the Needles Assembly of God Christian School and the Needles Seventh-day Adventist School.